bminer/node-twilio-api/README.md

 		`friendlyName`, where callback is `cb(err, app)`
 		The `VoiceUrl`, `voiceMethod` and other required arguments are used to intercept incoming requests from Twilio using the provided Connect middleware.
 These URLs should point to the same server instance as the one running, and you should ensure that they do not interfere with the namespace of your web application.
+		** CAUTION: It is highly recommended that you use 'POST' as the method for all requests;
+		otherwise, strange behavior may occur. **
 - `Account.listApplications([filters,] cb)`
 - `Application.load([cb])`
 - `Application.save([cb])`